pret/pokered/INSTALL.md

 make
 ```

-### Build with a local rgbds version
+## Build with a local rgbds version

-If you have different projects that require different versions of `rgbds`, it might not be convenient to install rgbds 0.5.2 globally.
-Instead, you can put its files in a directory within pokered, such as `pokered/rgbds-0.5.2/`.
+If you have different projects that require different versions of **rgbds**, it might not be convenient to install **rgbds 0.5.2** globally.
+Instead, you can put its files in a directory within **pokered**, such as `pokered/rgbds-0.5.2/`.
 Then specify it when you run `make`:

 ```bash
 make RGBDS=rgbds-0.5.2/